 top of page

-"Distances B-tween Us" traces the spaces produced by migration, memory, belief, and historical rupture.
-Distances carried not only across geography but within the body itself.
+This body of work traces the spaces produced by migration, memory, belief, and historical rupture, distances carried not only across geography, but within the body itself.
 Through painting, textile assemblage, sculptural relief, and stitched surfaces, I construct figures and symbolic architectures that act as carriers of cultural, spiritual, and ancestral memory.

 Migration in these works is inseparable from the systems that regulate movement.
 Flag structures, numeric codes, administrative language, and measured divisions recur as visual forms, evoking territory, belonging, classification, and control.
-Referenced, fragmented, and reassembled, these elements suggest that identity is not only inherited but assigned, shaped by the political, spiritual, and bureaucratic frameworks through which our bodies travel.
+Referenced, fragmented, and reassembled, these elements suggest that identity is not only inherited but also assigned and shaped by the political, spiritual, and bureaucratic frameworks through which bodies travel.

-Rather than narrating history directly, the works move toward residue, toward what remains after rupture: faith, lineage, memory, and quiet persistence.
-Distance here is not only separation but condition, a space where identities are reshaped, carried forward, and reassembled across generations.
+Rather than narrating history directly, the works move toward residue and toward what remains after division: faith, lineage, memory, and quiet persistence.
+Distance here is not only separation but condition, a space where identities are reshaped, carried forward, and reassembled.

 "Our Founding Fathers"